Building resilience: Urban park meets shellfish habitat

 Balancing objectives, perspectives

-The duo aimed to create structures that would both impact marine life and generate community understanding, giving rise to the fundamental question of what do art and design bring to the scientific question?
+The duo aimed to create structures that would generate an impact on both marine life and community understanding, giving rise to the fundamental question of what do art and design bring to the scientific question?
 Explains Fultineer: “Sometimes, new ideas about materials or forms, in a cultural way, tend to be very good at engaging people.”

 This is particularly important, she notes, as increasingly more complex problems arise that are harder to solve, requiring greater understanding and support for shifts in policy to address growing concerns.
 But, for the artists, designers and scientists, the question remained, what was the best approach to take?